DUBLIN’S WEBIO HAS been on the front lines of the dramatic changes in how businesses interact with customers over the past few years.

 The company needs to be prepared for anything that comes down the line: “When you look at the future, some weird things are possible.”

-Clarification: A quote in this piece has been amended to make its meaning more accurate and the number of customers was updated.
+Clarification: A quote in this piece has been amended to clarify its meaning.
+Webio’s number of customers has also been updated.